Level of education / training eligibility at the time of application

-If accepted to the program, you will be working at MGH and thus will need to submit proof of health insurance coverage.
+If normality comes back, and you are accepted to the program, you will be working at MGH and thus will need to submit proof of health insurance coverage.
 As an employer, MGH must comply with all new federal and state law health insurance requirements.

-- You won’t be able to attend the mandatory 8 week program period.
+- You are able to attend the mandatory 8 week program period.
 Exceptions may be made if you have extenuating circumstances, such as conflicts with medical school dates.